-\Programming Group I: ITSE 1407, 1418, 1431, 2417 Level II -- TSI required certificate.
+^{}Programming Group I: ITSE 1407, 1418, 1431, 2417 Level II -- TSI required certificate.

-COMPUTER SCIENCE Microcomputer Applications Associate in Applied Science
+Microcomputer Applications Associate of Applied Science

-Completion of the requirements listed below leads to the Associate in Applied Science Degree and qualifies the student to pursue further college training or to seek employment in the field of computer science, microcomputer applications.
+Completion of the requirements listed below leads to the Associate of Applied Science Degree and qualifies the student to pursue further college training or to seek employment in the field of computer science, microcomputer applications.